-As summer approaches, many of us are eager to get out on the water with our families.
+With summer in full swing, many of us are eager to get out on the water with our families.
 These outings are much more delightful when the children are active participants rather than passengers.
 Here are numerous boating strategies to teach your kids.

 Before you go, assign your kids the duty of searching weather.gov, the National Weather Service website, for NOAA forecasts for your location.
 Kids of all ages may spot warning signals of impending bad weather while out on the lake.
 These include fluffy, vertical clouds that are rising, as well as dark, menacing clouds, particularly to the west or southwest.